 Just like RETR_CCOMP, RETR_TREE

-The following is the code to retrieve contours using RETR_TREE mode.
+The following code uses RETR_TREE

 Python: